deeppavlov/DeepPavlov/docs/intro/features.rst

 model for Russian and several other languages.
 Model assigns morphological tags in UD format to sequences of words.

+- :doc:`Frequently Asked Questions (FAQ) component </components/faq>`

+Set of pipelines for FAQ task: classifying incoming question into set of known questions and return prepared answer.
+You can build different pipelines based on: tf-idf, weighted fasttext, cosine similarity, logistic regression.

 Skills
 ------